Shelter In Place, Physical Distance, and Wash your Hands Unless Otherwise Instructed

 So you are forewarned.
 Don’t play it full blast at your cube or within ear’s reach of your mother or nana.

-On Friday night Special K and I went to see a film and were amazed to be sitting beside a rather large-ish fellow who pulled out a deli-tub of corn nuts before the movie started and began to eat them.
-He dug his hand into the tub over and over, scooping out handfuls of nuts.
+On Friday night Special K and I went to see a film and were amazed to be sitting beside a rather largeish fellow who pulled out a deli tub of corn nuts before the movie started and began to eat them.
+He dug his hand into the tub, scooping out handfuls of nuts, repeatedly.
 Using his fist as a funnel, he closed his eyes and poured the nuts into his upturned corn-nut hole.
 This prelude was followed by fierce crunching noises as he chewed while the rest of the us around him looked on in a mixture of amusement, fascination, horror and derision.

 Do you have any idea how a corn nut crunch sounds in a darkened quiet theatre?
 He proceeded to eat the entire tub without regard for any of the other members of the audience.
-Several people moved away in disgust, others were looking back at him or over at him and yet, the fellow remained oblivious and non-plussed.
+Several people moved away in disgust, others were looking back at him or over at him and yet, the fellow remained oblivious.
 When he finally finished The Tub, Special K said, “Thank god it’s over”.
 “Oh it’s not over.
 Not by a long shot.
 I think that bag there with him is full of food.”
-I don’t know if he got the message, but he was fairly silent throughout the film except that he shifted around noisily and pulled out several plastic bottles of water which he held above his head and poured the liquid into his throat.
+I don’t know if he got the message, but he was fairly silent throughout the film except that he shifted around noisily and pulled out several plastic bottles of water.
+One by one, he held these above his head to pour down his throat.

-I think these people believe it is actually ok to behave as though they are alone in their living rooms.
+I think these people believe it is actually ok to behave in public as though they are alone in their living rooms.

 On Sunday Morning the weekly CBC televsion newsmagazine, a Montreal actor and dubbing director, Michael Rudder, was interviewed from his hospital bed in Bombay.
 He’d been shot at least four times last week in the Mumbai attacks.
 He was shot in the arm, the leg, the buttocks and as of this writing, there is still a bullet lodged in his stomach.
 Eating in the Oberoi hotel restaurant, he had heard shots and asked about them.
 He was told by restaurant employees, that it was only gangsters.
 A strange remark indeed.
 (As strange as the remarks made during a Mexican murder aftermath in 2006.
 Then, Mexican officials publically declared that an Italian couple killed in a resort near Playa del Carmen was the work of Canadian mobster hit women from Thunder Bay.
 That murder is another act of violence that outrages me.)
 Rudder doesn’t understand why, but assumed he and his party were not in danger.
 Moments later he and the patrons found themselves in a hailstorm of bullets.
 He believes that extremism is on the rise.
 I think that this is nonsense.
 Extremism just is and sometimes it causes loss of life.